kumahq/kuma/UPGRADE.md

 2. Create copies of policies that were created for the services corresponding to these `Pods`.
 The `kuma.io/service` value is the name of the owner resource.
 If there is no owner, `Kuma` uses the `Pod`'s name.

 This breaking change is required to provide correct naming.
 The previous behavior could produce the same `kuma.io/service` value of the inbound of a `Dataplane` for many different serviceless Dataplanes.

+#### MeshTrafficPermission

+Action value have switched to PascalCase.
+ALLOW is Allow, DENY is Deny and ALLOW_WITH_SHADOW_DENY is AllowWithShadowDeny.

 ### http api